 Behind the beautiful Renaissance portal, the Chapel of Relics (formerly the chapterhouse in the 16th century) houses sacred donations from all over the world, by pilgrims, kings and bishops during the basilica’s almost one thousand years of history.
 They are exhibited in the magnificent Lebanon-cedar altarpiece (Maximino Magariños, 1924).

 Here it is worth mentioning the Caput Argenteum, a 14th-century reliquary-bust that houses the skull of St. James Alphaeus, an apostle and cousin of Jesus, brought to Santiago by Pope Gregory VIII in the 12th c.

-The Royal Pantheon displays tombs and reclining statues of kings of León and Galicia that died in the 12th and 13th c.: Fernando II of León, Alfonso IX, the queen Doña Berenguela, Doña Juana de Castro (wife of Peter the Cruel) and Raymond of Burgundy, niece of Pope Callixtus II and son-in-law of Alfonso VI.
+The Royal Pantheon displays tombs and reclining statues of kings of Galicia and León that died in the 12th to 14th c.: Fernando II of León, Alfonso IX ((VIII of Galicia), the queen Doña Berenguela (wife of Alfonso VII), Doña Juana de Castro (wife of Peter the Cruel) and Raymond of Burgundy, niece of Pope Callixtus II and son-in-law of Alfonso VI, among others.